 12. Customise Shortcuts – make a shortcut to Toggle Screen Lock.

 13. Customise Power Key and User Key (because I’m paranoid about accidental function activation and button pressing (but the power and user key pressing is a lot more robust that the old 550):

 Setup, System, Configure Keys, Power Key, Single Tap, Screen On/Off; Double Tap, Status Page

 Setup, System, Configure Keys, User Key, Single Tap, Toggle Screen Lock; Double Tap, Where To?; Hold, Camera.

 Locking the GPSr against accidental screen knocks

 Set up the Main Menu with a shortcut to Toggle Screen Lock.
-Tapping this will lock the screen, but not unlock it (ie. a software bug and it won’t toggle).
+Tapping this will lock the screen, but not unlock it (perhaps it shouldn’t be called Toggle Screen Lock because you wouldn’t want an accidental bum,p to unlock the screen).
 Unlock the Main Menu by pressing the customised User Key.
 To lock/unlock any screen, press the customised User Key.

 The battery pack is field rechargeable, including whilst the GPSr is in use.
 When it is fitted, the AA Battery Type field via Setup, System is not available.
 When the battery pack is replaced by another type of battery (eg. Alkaline, Lithium, NiMH, Precharged NiMH), the correct battery type should be configured.
 As I understand it, this setting affects the correct operation of the battery level display.